“Who has the best SEO client dashboard?”

 With over 15 different widgets, you can get granular data from GMB like:

 - local post views

 - customer search

-If you’re looking to white label for clients, it might not make sense paying double the price compared to other SEO dashboards.
+If you’re looking to white label for clients, it might not make sense to pay double the price compared to other SEO dashboards.

 RankRanger offers integrations with GMB, Ahrefs, Yext, Google Analytics, Search Console, and more.
-Everything that you would need to make a pretty robust SEO dashboard with.
+Everything that you would need to make a pretty robust SEO dashboard.

 RankRanger, both a report builder and the promise of a white label dashboard deserves a second look via their free trial.